vruusmann/blog/_posts/2018-09-17-sklearn_business_rules.md

 ### `RuleSetClassifier` model type

-The [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package version 0.38.0 introduced class [`sklearn2pmml.ruleset.RuleSetClassifier`](https://github.com/jpmml/sklearn2pmml/blob/master/sklearn2pmml/ruleset/__init__.py), which allows data scientists to implement a business rules model as a regular Scikit-Learn classifier.
+The [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package version 0.38.0 introduced the [`sklearn2pmml.ruleset.RuleSetClassifier`](https://github.com/jpmml/sklearn2pmml/blob/master/sklearn2pmml/ruleset/__init__.py) model type, which allows data scientists to implement a business rules model as a regular Scikit-Learn classifier.

 The complete set of user-specified business rules is presented as an iterable of tuples.
 The first element is a Python predicate, and the second element is the associated (ie. to be predicted) class label.
 It is likely that future `sklearn2pmml` package versions add support for more elements, such as the associated class probability distribution.